UVVIS-BIRA-IASB/qdoas/README.md

 ### Starting with QDOAS

-If you are not familiar with QDOAS, just call qdoas to open the graphics user environment and follow the instructions in the "Quickstart" chapter of the S/W User Manual.
+If you are not familiar with QDOAS, just call qdoas to open the graphics user environment and follow the instructions in the "Quickstart" chapter of the [S/W User Manual](http://uv-vis.aeronomie.be/software/QDOAS/QDOAS_manual.pdf).

-GOME2 applications requires that the CODA library is previously installed (the package can be downloaded from the https://github.com/stcorp/coda/releases/tag/2.21 web site) and the CODA_DEFINITION environment variable is defined, pointing the location where to find the definitions of the supported data products.
+GOME2 applications requires that the CODA library is previously installed (the package can be downloaded from the [CODA GithHub](https://github.com/stcorp/coda/releases/latest) web site) and the `CODA_DEFINITION` environment variable is defined, pointing to the location where to find the codadef definitions of the supported data products.

 ## Authors